Workplace Injuries Helping You Every Step of the Way

 OSHA’s Fatal Four apply to specifically to construction work, although such accidents can occur in any workplace:

 “They were very prompt at answering their emails.
-They answered all of questions and explained everything in detail.”- Kelly C. -
+They answered all of questions and explained everything in detail.”

 Understanding Third-Party Liability in Workplace Injuries